jahnavijasti/data-512-FinalProject/README.md

 The countries with more unemployment rate should need to focus more on how they can get employment oppourtunities for their citizens, like introducing Foreign Direct Investment and encouraging foreign countries to invest in their prople.

-The countries with increasing/decreasing rate, need to investigate what is going on and take measures to improve employment opportuninties.
+The countries with increasing rate, need to investigate what is going on and take measures to improve employment opportuninties.